yzhao062/pyod/docs/benchmark.rst

 - Precision @ rank n (P@N)
 - Execution time

-**Note**: LSCP is a combination framework.
-In this benchmark it is based on 5 LOF detector (n_neighbors=[10,...,50]), so it is only meaningful to compare LSCP with LOF, instead of other detection algorithms.

 You are welcome to replicate this process by running:
 `benchmark.py <https://github.com/yzhao062/Pyod/blob/master/notebooks/benchmark.py>`_